Skip to content

 Inline Ellipsis - Upon clicking the ellipsis for a given credit tier, you will be given the option to delete that tier.

-Note: If a credit tier is actively tied to a default fee, the user will get a pop-up that prevents them from deleting the product.
-The user will need to update the default fee associated with the credit tier in the ‘Default Fees’ section of the Manager Portal in order to delete the credit tier.
+Note: If a credit tier is actively tied to a rate matrix or a default fee, the user will get a pop-up that prevents them from deleting the product.
+The user will need to update the rate matrix or default fee associated with the credit tier in order to delete the credit tier.

-Tier Name Column - This is the name associated with the credit tier.
+Tier Name - This is the name associated with the credit tier.

 Sorting the 'Credit Tiers' List - You can sort the columns in ascending or descending order.
 Locate the list header (found on the top of the Credit Tier list) and hover over the desired column header.
 An ‘Up’ arrow or ‘Down’ arrow will appear.
 Click on this arrow to sort.
 ‘Up’ arrow for ascending order, and ‘Down’ arrow for descending order.